 Wasps love raw meat.
 Try hanging a bit of leftover cheap steak or beef in an area away from your pool.
 This will draw them away from the pool as they head to the feast.
-If you like, you can place a bucket with water and a little detergent below it.
-When they fall from the meat, they will get stuck in the bucket of water and drown.
+Just make sure it’s a small amount that the wasps can go through quickly.
+Too much, and it may rot, leaving you with other icky problems.

 How to Keep Bees Away From Your Pool Area

 Bees can be a bit easier to remove without having to destroy them, and given how important they are to the environment, their destruction should always be a last resort.
 So how do you get rid of them without killing them?
 Let’s take a look.

 1. Find an Alternative Water Source

 The following tip was provided by Clea (a beekeeper) via email.
 Thanks, Clea!

 The bees are looking to drink.
 So if you set up an alternative water source for them then you’re actually helping the bees.

 When creating a water source for them, make sure you keep it going all summer and put something that they can climb onto in the pond/waterer in case they fall in.
 A piece of cedar wood or Lilly pads will work.
 The important thing is to set it up earlier than you Uncover your pool.
 That way they already have an established water source and are less likely to bug the pool.

 The important thing is to set it up before you open your pool for the season.
 That way they already have an established water source and are less likely to bug the pool.